 If you have driven a Mercedes or a Beamer all your life, then it would be very difficult for you to drive a Yaris or a Corolla during retirement, and it may not fit your social profile.

 While you can deny yourself all luxuries, but can you compromise on proper medical care?

 In light of the above, think and act now, start saving for your retirement, or keep uncomfortably working during retirement!

-Always remember "There is only one thing worse than being old and lonely, that is being old, lonely and “broke”.
+Always remember, "There is only one thing worse than being old and lonely, and that is being old, lonely, and “broke”.

 Author, Blogger & Independent Financial Advisor.
 My goal is to give you actionable tools for creating passive income and building wealth.
 More than 10,000 expats have already used my ideas to jumpstart their journey towards financial independence.
 Connect with me to start yours...